VarunRavi95/Research_Project/README.md

 # Please use the required dataset in analysis_tarined_anndata.ipynb to get respective results(F1 scores uncertainty and UMAP Plots)
 # scDEAL documentation
+## Please Download the data from the link below and save it in a folder called "data".
+## Alternatively, a similar folder structure as shown below needs to be set up in order to be able to reproduce the code in the repository.
+For eg. a "save" folder needs to be created along with "data".

 Deep Transfer Learning of Drug Sensitivity by Integrating Bulk and Single-cell RNA-seq data

 ## News 2023/03/19